-Non-executive directors - \$25,000 Non-executive directors (committee members) - \$50,000 Trainee Director - \$30,000 Committee chair - \$10,000 Chairman - \$25,000
+- Non-executive directors \$25,000 - Non-executive directors (committee members) - \$50,000 - Trainee Director \$30,000 - Two tier additional reward remuneration structure: - Committee chair \$10.000 - Non-executive directors (committee members) - \$50,000 Pursuant to a General Meeting held on 23 August 2013, the following 'Non-Executive Directors' Remuneration Policy' with respect to remunerating non-executive directors of the

-Pursuant to a General Meeting held on 23 August 2013, the following 'Non-Executive Directors' Remuneration Policy' with respect to remunerating non-executive directors of the company for providing extra services on behalf of the company or its business was approved.
+- company for providing extra services on behalf of the company or its business was approved. - any remuneration paid to a non-executive director must be reasonable given the circumstances of the company and the responsibilities of the nonexecutive director: - wherever practicable, the company will obtain an independent quotation or estimate from an appropriate independent party in respect of those additional services; - if the non-executive director is an appropriate person to perform those additional services, the remuneration must be benchmarked against any such quotation or estimate obtained by the company; - the Managing Director (or if absent, their delegate) must report to the Board on the budgetary impact to the company of the proposed engagement of the non-executive director.
+Any engagement of a non-executive director to provide those additional services must be unanimously approved by all directors (other than the nonexecutive director providing services); - the non-executive director must report in writing to the Board at the completion of the additional services in such form as the Board may reasonably require;

-- Any remuneration paid to a non-executive director must be reasonable given the circumstances of the company and the responsibilities of the non-executive director; - wherever practicable, the company will obtain an independent quotation or estimate from an appropriate independent party in respect of those additional services; - if the non-executive director is an appropriate person to perform those additional services, the remuneration must be benchmarked against any such quotation or estimate obtained by the company: - the Managing Director (or if absent, their delegate) must report to the Board on the budgetary impact to the company of the proposed engagement of the non-executive director.
-Any engagement of a non-executive director to provide those additional services must be unanimously approved by all directors (other than the non-executive director providing services); - the non-executive director must report in writing to the Board at the completion of the additional services in such form as the Board may reasonably require; - all amounts paid to non-executive directors in respect of providing those additional services will be disclosed in the annual financial statements of the company; and - the above policy also applies to entities associated with a director, where the additional services of the non-executive director are provided through that entity.
+- all amounts paid to non-executive directors in respect of providing those additional services will be disclosed in the annual financial statements of the company; and - the above policy also applies to entities associated with a director, where the additional services of the non-executive director are provided through that entity.